IIIF/api/source/presentation/4.0/model.md

 ## Technical Considerations
 {: #json-considerations}

-This section describes features applicable to all of the Presentation API content.
+This section describes features applicable to all of the classes, properties and affordances of the Presentation API.

 ### Terminology
 {: #terminology}